dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 This article discusses how to apply the principles of architecture to semiotics and mythology to create worldview-evoking belief systems robust enough to stand the test of time.
-Usually, such rare knowledge requires generations of distillation, like a priceless bottle of wine.
+Usually, like a priceless bottle of wine, such rare knowledge requires generations of distillation.
 After investing ten minutes in this article, you too can craft your own belief system that will stand the test of time.

 Or at least understand how "they" did it...
 It all has to do with semiotics.
 This is...